Table of Contents

 - Infectious: secondary to infection

 Viral infectious diarrhea is the most prevalent pediatric diarrhea.
 Pyogenic follows next in line.
-The key to diagnosis is to recover organism in stools.
+The key to diagnosis is to recover the organism in stools.
 Enzyme immunoassay is helpful in some cases.

 A short summary of infectious diarrhea is presented below: